dreamportdev/Osdev-Notes/06_IPC/01_README.md

 All IPC can be broken down into two forms:

-- Shared Memory: In this case the kernel maps a set of physical pages into a processes address space, and then maps the same physical pages into another processes address space.
+- Shared Memory: In this case the kernel maps a set of physical pages into a process's address space, and then maps the same physical pages into another processes address space.
 Now the two processes can communicate by reading and writing to this shared memory.
 - Message Passing: This works by writing the message you want to send into a buffer, and then giving that buffer to the kernel.
 The kernel will then pass that buffer to the destination process.

 ## Single-Copy vs Double-Copy